Business Analyst at Capitec Bank Ltd - IT-Online

 Purpose Statement

-- Liaise with stakeholders to formulate functional specifications which provides effective technology solutions for project and non-project business requirements related to the Bank’s Client, Deposit and Insurance platforms
+- Continuous business and industry research to guide the critical evaluation of new and existing software / application solutions

-- Guide the system development processes across internal and external IT technical resources to facilitate the successful implementation, support and maintenance of such systems
+- Undertake impact analysis specific to solution and the changes thereof, within the solution and effected peer systems

-- Continous business and industry research to identify problems, needs, opportunities for improvement and guiding the critical evaluation of new and existing software/ application solutions.
+- Identification of Risks, Issues and Decisions needed in support of project deliverables and scope.
+This also includes understanding of Project Management principles (Prince2).

 Experience